 Rules and Precedents of the House

-The House Rules and Precedents are the official documents that spell out the process by which legislation is considered by the House and its committees; as well as specifying the authority of the officers and committees of the House.
+The House Rules are the official documents that spell out the process by which legislation is considered by the House and its committees; as well as specifying the authority of the officers and committees of the House.
 Several collections of material explaining the rules and precedents are available through the House Rules Committee:

 Schedules of the House